-Every great mission starts with a great story!
+Every great mission starts with a great story

-Open House Ministries, is a family shelter.
-We began in 1985 with a small group of individuals who met for Bible studies at Esther Short Park here in Vancouver, WA.
-During meetings, the group became increasingly aware of the homeless population and was especially touched by the number of mothers they met who slept in cars with their children.
-Soon, they began providing food and clothing to those they met, and set out to explore deeper needs of the homeless population.
+In 1985, a small group of individuals met for Bible study at Esther Short Park in Vancouver, Washington.
+The group became increasingly aware of the homeless population in and around the park and was especially touched by the number of mothers they met who slept in cars with their children.
+When offering help, the most frequent requests the group received was for diapers and food.

-The most frequent requests were for diapers and food for the children.
-According to Joanne Kendall, one of Open House Ministries’ founders, many of the people they spoke to said that if they could just settle down long enough to get their thoughts together and work on a plan to solve their homelessness.
+They soon began providing food and clothing to those they met and set out to explore the deeper needs of the homeless population.
+According to Joanne Kendall, one of Open House Ministries’ founders, many of the people they spoke to said if they could just settle down long enough warm, fed and clothed, they could get their thoughts together and work on a plan to solve their homelessness.

 During the first few years, much was learned about the complex needs of people in homeless situations.
-Eventually, the shelter program evolved to include case management, professional counseling, daycare, work development, transitional support, and a large array of community networks geared toward meeting needs common among homeless populations.
+Eventually, the shelter evolved to include case management of residents, professional counseling, a day care, work development, transitional support and a large array of community networks geared toward meeting needs common among homeless populations.

 In 1996, construction was completed on a new 28,000-square-foot building to serve as a shelter and house more people in need, thanks to the generous monetary, material and labor contributions of our community.
 It took over two years to build the new shelter, but when the doors opened, the building was and remains mortgage free.